 Swear to goddess I’m going to have this etched into my epitaph when I pass onto the next realm: Don’t try to be everything to everybody.
 You will end up being nothing.

 Thank you for coming to my TedTalk.
 If you found this blog helpful, share it with a friend.
-If you want to learn exactly how I scaled my agency to almost $20,000 a month in revenue, check out my private program, Revenue Spark.
+If you need more help picking a niche, I have a guide on that.
+And if you want to learn exactly how I scaled my agency to almost $20,000 a month in revenue, check out my private program, Revenue Spark.